 - Supervision of contact sessions between parents and children

-Municipal social services provided on the basis of special legislation include, among others, social services for persons with disabilities, special care services for people with intellectual disabilities, supplementary and preventive social assistance, child protection, rehabilitative work activities, conciliation in connection with child custody and rights of access, family work and informal care support.
+Social services organised by the wellbeing services counties on the basis of special legislation include social services for persons with disabilities, special care services for people with intellectual disabilities, supplementary and preventive social assistance, child protection, rehabilitative work activities, tasks related to child custody and rights of access, family work and informal care support.

-The social services needed by older people include, among others, home services, informal care support, services supporting mobility and institutional care.
+The social services needed by older people include home care, informal care support, services supporting mobility and various housing services.

 The support needs of people with disabilities are primarily met by general health and social services, and if their help is not adequate, the right to special services is determined.

 Social services provided by companies and organisations supplement public services.
 The wellbeing services counties may also purchase services from private service providers.

 24-hour social services provide help at all hours

 The wellbeing services counties are also responsible for 24-hour social services, which are organised to ensure urgent and necessary help round the clock.

 24-hour social service clients are all people who urgently need care, security and help, such as children without care, young people with problems or older people whose condition deteriorates suddenly.

 Among others, emergency accommodation, financial support and other necessary services, as required, are also organised by 24-hour social services.

 The immediate assistance of 24-hour social services is free of charge to the client.